Charles Fincher: Education

-Fincher received his bachelor's degree from the University of Texas at Austin in 1968, and he was a Distinguished Military Graduate of St. Mary's University School of Law, where he received his juris doctor in 1971.
+Fincher received his bachelor's degree from the University of Texas at Austin in 1968, and he was a distinguished military graduate of St. Mary's University School of Law, where he received his juris doctor in 1971.

 Career

 He was admitted to the State Bar of Texas in 1971 and admitted to practice before the Fifth Circuit and the U.S. District Court, Southern District of Texas.
 He has practiced law ever since.

 In the 1970s, Fincher began publishing his law-related comics and strips.
 During 1987 he began his long-running Texas-themed political newspaper comic strip, Thadeus & Weez, which ran in 19 Texas newspapers before being retired in 2005.
-Also in 2005, he won the “Best Web Cartoons” in the "People's Pick" category from About.com for The Illustrated Daily Scribble.
+Also in 2005, he won "Best Web Cartoon" in the "People's Pick" category from About.com for The Illustrated Daily Scribble.
 Besides Texas newspapers, his editorial cartoons have appeared in the Arizona Daily Star and the Boston Herald, and his work has been reprinted in textbooks and legal journals.

-For five years, Fincher's monthly lawyer strip "Fenwilder & Jones" ran in the ABA Journal.
+For five years, Fincher's monthly lawyer strip Fenwilder & Jones ran in the ABA Journal.